saranobrega/saranobrega/README.md

 - - -

-🌱 I’m currently performing an Artificial Intelligence Internship focused on Computer Vision, Deep Learning and NLP.

-🔭 I’m currently learning MLOps and Azure
+🔭 I’m currently learning about MLOps and Azure, generating synthetic data and working with forecasting models with time-series data 🔮

 📫 How to reach me: Email - saranobregafn@gmail.com